gitrdone4/cs207project/README.md

 press q when nginx server pauses runtime with message stating that the process has started bash serversetup.sh
 You should now be able to hit the home page in a browser!

+To test the file upload for a time series, upload the file cs207project/file_upload_ts.js
 ```

 ### How to install